 As gas prices increased, the Fowler’s travel lessened.
 It was then that Kim suggested setting up an internet site so they could stay connected with friends and customers everywhere.
 Kim designed and created their first website and online store.

-In the fall of 2012, Steve Martin (Kim’s significant other) attended a few local tractor and engine shows with Bob.
+In the fall of 2012, Steve Martin (Kim’s husband) attended a few local tractors and engine shows with Bob.
 That’s where he learned the family business.
 While at the shows, Bob taught Steve how to set up and engrave signs.

 Kim and Steve Martin